This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His gracious intervention,

 36:26-27) It is only in this regenerated

-and personally which has been the case since the fall of man.
+Him spiritually and personally which has been the case since the fall of man.

 My investigations are centered around these critical question's;

-logic is involved, leading to an interesting, but rather perplexing and unresolvable paradox of reason.
-Even though this would not
+is involved, leading to an interesting, but rather perplexing and unresolvable paradox of reason.
+Even though this would not be a violation

-wonder if a path to salvation is possible at all.
+path to salvation is possible at all.

 I think that most Christian scholars and thinkers would agree that God would not purposefully obscure or oppress such an important